This post was originally posted on the 4th of July 2015 and updated on the 7th of November 2019

 For any flight more than12 hours, you are likely to have to change planes during the journey or disembark while the plane refuels.
 You can usually break the journey at no extra cost.
 If you have time, this is a chance to get some sleep and make the journey more bearable.
 It can also be an opportunity for sightseeing.

-To help with eye hydration you can get Eye mist, such as Murine Eye Mist, which provide immediate relief, hydrating and restoring the natural tear film, specially if you wear contact lenses.
+To help with eye hydration you can get Eye mist, such as Murine Eye Mist, which provides immediate relief, hydrating and restoring the natural tear film, especially if you wear contact lenses.
 To use, just spray onto your closed eyelids, you can do this several times during a flight.

 I always fly with a saline nasal spray, and I use it regularly throughout the flight, from soon after take-off to help me to avoid nasal congestion and sinus!

 Make sure you adjust your sleep patterns to the ones of your destination.
-Jetlag Rooster (FREE) is a great app to assist you with this.
+When I board the first plane, I adjust the time to my final destination.